SD-github21/Bellybutton-Biodiversity/README.md

   - A gauge meter depicting bellybutton washing frequency
   - A bubble chart depicting bacteria cultures per sample

-The webpage has been enhanced with the following customizations of the webpage:
+The webpage has been enhanced with the following customizations:
   - A color scheme as indicated by bright pink and purple font colors contrasted against a white background of the jumbotron's heading and subheading as well as the pink background color of the whole webpage
   - Adjustments to the margins and layout of the bar chart and gauge meter
   - A background image within the banner of the jumbotron.